CHOOSING A FACIAL IMPLANT

 - Correcting deformities or disfigurement caused by injury, accident or congenital conditions

 FACIAL IMPLANT PROCEDURES

 The surgery is generally performed on an outpatient basis (overnight stay) followed by a return home the next day.
-The duration of the surgery will depend on your individual circumstances, but for cosmetic surgery on an otherwise healthy face, it should only take between one and two hours.
+The duration of the surgery will depend on your individual circumstances, but for cosmetic surgery on an otherwise healthy face, it should only take between two or three hours.